Generous Financial Support

 Masters programs offer varying levels of support, ranging from a partial tuition waiver to full tuition remission with a stipend.
 Please contact your program of interest for details.
 Professional programs typically do not provide funding support.

+Baylor recently achieved elite recognition as an R1 institution with very high research productivity--one of only 37 private institutions in the country to have reached such status.
 Graduate students are a key part of Baylor’s scholarly and research community, producing nearly 800 professional presentations and over 600 research articles per year.
 Their work is supported by a wide range of programs and opportunities within their departments and across campus.
 The Graduate School provides generous travel grants to help students present at professional conferences and conduct dissertation research.
 Baylor’s Graduate Research Center offers a place within our central libraries specifically designed for graduate students.
 Our Graduate Writing Center and Dissertation Writing Lab help with the variety of writing tasks students undertake.
 And the Graduate School provides a select number of summer dissertation fellowships for students in the final stages of their doctoral degree.

 Baylor alumni pursue a wide range of careers.
 More than 50% of PhD graduates over the past five years are in fulltime faculty roles, with another 20% in post-doctoral positions.
 The remaining 30% serve full-time in industry, government, K-12 education, clinical practice, and the social sector.
 The Graduate School’s professional development programs meet this variety by helping students prepare for a wide range of career paths.
-Our PROFF and TeaCHE programs assist those planning for an academic career.
+Our GPS and TeaCHE programs assist those planning for an academic career.
 We collaborate with our Office of Career and Professional Development to help those pursuing work outside the academy.
 For international students who are non-native English speakers, we coordinate with Baylor’s Center for Global Engagement to provide English language support.